webplatform/docs/css/properties/float/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic
-|Content=Incomplete, Examples Best Practices
+|Content=Incomplete
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Elements which get <code>float</code> applied with a value other than <code>none</code> are taken from the normal flow and get wrapped on the left or right side of the parent element.
-Other elements get wrapped around it.}}
+{{Summary_Section|Elements which have the style <code>float</code>  are floated horizontally.
+These elements can move as far to the <code> left</code> or <code>right</code>  of the containing element.
+All elements after the floating element will flow around it, but elements before the floating element are not impacted.
+If several floating elements are placed after each other, they will float next to each other as long as there is room.}}
 {{CSS Property
 |Initial value=none
-|Applies to=all elements; but absolutely positioned, replaced elements
+|Applies to=all elements except absolutely positioned, replaced elements
 |Inherited=No
 |Media=visual
 |Computed value=as specified